Monday, March 10, 2025

 I mentioned in a prior post that I had not done much winter birding in many years.
 I made up for it this year with several visits to Belle Isle - even though I saw essentially the same species each time.
-This year's cold weather made for lots of ice on our waterways and, once again, we had large congregations of waterfowl on the river.
+This year's cold weather made for lots of ice on our waterways and we had large congregations of waterfowl on the river.
 Some species, like Ring-necked Duck (Althya collaris), I had not seen in several years - as in, when you don't go birding, you don't see birds.

 At first there were five, three males and two females.
 I approached carefully and not too closely, but one of the males became jittery and flew off.
 This left me with two pairs who were wary but still stuck around.